kheob/tennis-name/README.md

 ## Constraints and assumptions
 - Unique player names
+- Only one set per match
+- No tie breaks
+- Time boxed to four hours

 ## Future improvements
 - Compile to JavaScript
 - Add validation
 - Create a separate class for sets
 - Better way to mock data for tests
+- Implement tie break